hassanmodev/Extend/readme.md

 <br/>

+#### Deprecated
 #### Arrays
-An array is a special type of variable that matches a repetitive syntax which is then as an... *ahem* array
+An array is a special type of variable that matches repetitive syntax.

 here is an example for a rule that extracts html attributes using one.
 ```javascript